CGJennings/fast-ternary-string-set/README.md

 yarn add fast-ternary-string-set
 ```

-To use it without Node.js, you can simply copy the main source file (`src/index.ts`) into any TypeScript project, rename to something sensible, and then `import` it into your code as usual.
+You can also use the library without Node.js.
+In a TypeScript project, simply copy the main source file (`src/fast-ternary-string-set.ts`) into your project and then `import` it as usual.
+To use it on a Web page as an ES6 module without using Node.js, see the first example immediately below.

 ## Examples